Flank/flank-dashboard/docs/05_project_metrics.md

 ## Build Status Metric
 #### Description
 A build status metric is the result of the latest build.
 It can be successful, failed, or unknown.
+If there are no builds for this project, the build status metrics can be `null`.
 * A successful build result indicates the success of all necessary checks, such as tests, code style analysis, builds, and others.
 * A failed build result indicates the CI building job failed (some tests failed, compile-time error, CI-side issues, etc.)
-* An unknown build status indicates an absence of builds to display a build result.
+* An unknown build result indicates that the last build has a build status, different from successful or failed.
+* A `null` build status indicates that there are no builds.
 #### Source
 The information about the build result comes from the CI system with the other information about other builds.
 #### Date ranges